Learning Dynamic Rope Manipulation Using Task-Level Iterative Learning Control: Method: Task-Level Iterative Learning Control

 \subsection{Task-Level Iterative Learning Control}

 ILC is often used for robot trajectory tracking.
-In trajectory tracking, the objective and the command are related by the robot dynamics, which are often modeled accurately.
+In robot trajectory tracking, the objective and the command are related by the robot dynamics, which are often modeled accurately.
 Trajectory-tracking ILC usually weights errors along the trajectory equally.

-In Task-Level ILC, task errors are similarly mapped to feed-forward robot command improvements.
-In this work, task errors are defined as deviations in the state variables of a deformable manipulated object.
-In addition, we explore the use of \textit{critical point} objectives, which focus on the error at \textit{critical points} along the trajectory.
+In Task-Level ILC, task errors are similarly mapped to feedforward robot command improvements.
+In this work, task errors are defined as deviations in the state variables of a deformable manipulated object from a goal trajectory.
+In addition, we explore the use of \textit{critical point} objectives, which focus learning on the error at a \textit{critical point} along the trajectory.